 If you’re a PS4 gamer looking to maximize your gaming experience with a great headset, then you’ve probably been confronted by the dizzying array of PS4-compatible headphones out there.
 Having a good pair of gaming headphones is the key to a truly immersive experience.
 A great PS4 headset may be significantly bulkier than your favorite pair of in-ear headphones, but it will also have more gaming-specific features, like dedicated software support, high-quality audio, surround sound, and a clear, reliable mic all in a comfortable design.
-If you don’t game with a microphone, it’s also worth checking out critical listening headphones.
+If you don’t game with a microphone, it’s also worth checking out our recommendations for critical listening headphones.

-We’ve tested 266 headphones and below are our recommendations for the best PS4 headsets to buy in 2019.
+We’ve tested 283 headphones and below are our recommendations for the best PS4 headsets to buy in 2019.
 If you’re looking for our top pics for other consoles and PC, check out our recommendations for the best gaming headsets, the best gaming headsets for PC, and the best gaming headsets for Xbox One.

-If you find the price of the Astro A50 and the SteelSeries Arctis Pro + GameDAC a bit steep but love the customization options, then get the Logitech G933 Artemis Spectrum.
-They may not look as premium or as well-built as the headsets higher on this list.
-They also do not have the most casual friendly design, but the G933 sound good for the price, and unlike the Arctis Pro + GameDAC they can be used wired or wirelessly.
-The microphone noise isolation isn’t as good as that of the Arctis Pro, but their recording quality is comparable, meaning your teammates shouldn’t have any problems hearing you clearly if you’re gaming in a fairly quiet room.
+If you find the price of the SteelSeries Arctis Pro Wireless and the Astro A50 a bit steep but love the customization options, then get the Logitech G933 Artemis Spectrum.
+They may not look as premium or as well-built as the headsets higher on this list, but they G933 sound good for the price and can be used wired or wirelessly.
+The microphone isn’t as good as that of the SteelSeries Arctis 7 2019 Edition, but they have 3 programmable buttons directly on the earcups that you can map to trigger certain commands, which is a truly unique feature that makes these headphones stand out.

 The Logitech G933 have a good but slightly plasticky build quality, and they have a very bulky and obviously gamer-centric design, which means they won't be the most versatile headset out there.
-That said, the Logitech Gaming Software companion app is excellent, offering a wide range of customizable settings to fine-tune your gaming experience, which make them an excellent choice if you also game on PC.
-There are 3 programmable buttons directly on the earcups that you can map to trigger certain commands, which is a truly unique feature that makes these headphones stand out.
+That said, the Logitech Gaming Software companion app is excellent, offering a wide range of customizable settings to fine-tune your gaming experience, which makes them an excellent choice if you also game on PC.

 Our recommendations above are what we think are currently the best PS4 gaming headsets to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for headphones that are good for gaming.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.
+Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.